The Soldier's Details

 - Date of Death:

 Charles Dunn aged 25 years arrived Fremantle from London on ‘Moreton Bay’ on 15.2.1924.
-His occupation was gardener.
+His occupation was recorded as gardener.
 His last known address was The Green, High Halden, Nr Ashford, Kent.
 He was one of a large number of both females and males sailing to Australia to join our workforce.

 In 1925 he was recorded working and living at Kellerberrin as a Farmhand for L.B.
 Maddison.